howToCodeWell/howtocodewell.fm/source/sponsor/index.md

 - Developments, CI, CD and work flows

 ### Interests in web development career progression and soft skills
-The audience has a keen interest in career progression, improving their development journey as well as leveling up their soft skills.
+The audience has a keen interest in career progression, improving their development journey as well as levelling up their soft skills.

 - Recommendations of developer learning resources
 - Industry advice from leaders in the field